ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 *Point prevalence* is the number of current cases (new and pre-existing) at a defined instant in time.
 The denominator is the population at the same defined instant in time.
 Eg. the percentage of people with schistosomiasis parasites in the blood in a village in Kenya in a survey in December 2019; the proportion of people who have diabetes in China today.

 *Period prevalence* is the number of current cases (new and pre-existing) over a defined period of time.
 The denominator is the average or mid-period population.

+TO DO: our prevalence using person-time with condition over total person time with and without condition

 The *prevalence pool* is the subset of the population who is in the given state (such as the 'with condition state').
 A person who dies from the state is removed from the prevalence pool: death decreases prevalence.
 People can also exit the prevalence pool by recovering from the state (remission) or emigrating from the population.
 Diseases with high incidence rates may have low prevalence if they are rapidly fatal or quickly cured.
 Conversely, diseases with low incidence rates may have substantial prevalence if they are nonfatal but incurable.

 Prevalence is seldom of direct interest in etiological applications of epidemiological research because it reflects both incidence rate and duration of disease.
 However, for congentical disesases, prevalence is the measure usually employed.
 In our simulations, we call this the birth prevalence.

+TO DO: distinguish between birth prevalence and incidence in the mother

 Measures of effect
 ++++++++++++++++++